Tropical storm Idalia places Florida on alert for major hurricane

 President Joe Biden has approved an emergency declaration for the state in preparation for the storm.

-Idalia is travelling north at 8mph with maximum sustained winds of 70mph, the NHC said at 14:00 EDT (19:00 GMT) on Monday.
+Idalia is travelling north at 8mph with maximum sustained winds of 70mph, the NHC said at 20:00 EDT on Monday ((01:00 GMT) Tuesday).

-The storm is "strengthening" as it nears the western tip of Cuba, the agency said.
 A storm becomes a hurricane when its maximum sustained winds reach a speed of 74mph or higher.

-Idala could bring "life-threatening" storm surges and "hurricane force winds and scattered flash and urban flooding" to parts of the west coast of Florida and the Florida Panhandle as soon as Tuesday, according to the NHC.
+Idalia could bring "life-threatening" storm surges and "hurricane force winds and scattered flash and urban flooding" to parts of the west coast of Florida and the Florida Panhandle as soon as Tuesday, according to the NHC.

-The storm is expected to drench western Cuba with 4-7in (10-18cm) of rain and bring dangerous storm surges there as well.
-A hurricane watch is in effect for the city of Pinar del Río in Cuba.
+The storm is expected to drench western Cuba with 4-7in (10-18cm) of rain and bring dangerous storm surges.
+A hurricane warning is in effect for the city of Pinar del Río in Cuba.

-Idalia was 50 miles (80km) west of Cuba on Monday afternoon.
+Idalia was 20 miles (30km) west of Cuba on Monday evening.
+It has forced thousands of Cubans to evacuate towns on the island's west coast.

+Residents have battened down homes and secured fishing boats amid intense winds and storm surge warnings.
+Brown floodwaters had swamped the small fishing village of Guanimar, south of Havana, by mid-afternoon on Monday.

 Storm surges of up to 11ft (3.3m) are forecast for some north-western Florida towns.